mrpixelgrapher/dreamboothgenerator/README.md

 5. {_}, white and multicolored hair, surrounded by flowers, cosmic background, realistic shaded perfect face, fine details by realistic shaded lighting poster by ilya kuvshinov katsuhiro otomo, magali villeneuve, artgerm, jeremy lipkin and michael garmash and rob rey
 6. portrait of {_}, aesthetic octane render, 8K HD Resolution
 ```
+NOTE: Only the best result from the 10 generations per prompt is being showcased!
+Most of the images from first and second model were mediocre.

 ## The results from the first model: